 by Keith Skinner

-Next day found me on the road again (as the sound goes) and I was heading for the Noccundra Hotel and the free camp at Wilson River, just a short dirt track down from the pub (Camps 10, site 984).
+Next day found me on the road again (as the song goes) and I was heading for the Noccundra Hotel and the free camp at Wilson River, just a short dirt track down from the pub (Camps 10, site 984).
 But I was met with clouds of Bull Dust around the river bank.
 Camper trailers and a van or two that were there were all covered in a fine cream dust spread by the wind, vehicles and motorbikes looking for campsites.
 I quickly went back to the pub for a drink and a rethink of my plan.
 Another concern was the quality of the road to Innamincka, after talking to some returning travellers in the pub.

 This was where the plan went out the window, and flexibility came into it.
 At this time in 2019, we were in one of the country’s worst droughts; river water was stagnant, dams empty and roads were in terrible condition.
 I also learnt that water is used by the road grading teams to smooth and cement the surface after grading.
 No water meant no road works.